kiranbakale/AMI-Readme/docs/environment_advanced_geo.md

 The recommended way to do this is to first set them in the `variables.tf` file, for example:

+:information_source:&nbsp; The configurations below are needed on all geo sites.

+:information_source:&nbsp; When using repmgr on the secondary site the `node_count` in `postgres.tf` should be set to 1 for the secondary site's config.
+When using Patroni, this can be left at its original value.

 ```tf
 variable "geo_site" {
     default = "geo-site-london"